lenamv/Customer_Classification_C2C_store/README.md

 The data source is 'data.world' portal [https://data.world/jfreex/e-commerce-users-of-a-french-c2c-fashion-store](https://data.world/jfreex/e-commerce-users-of-a-french-c2c-fashion-store).

 The focus of the project is customers who are active users of the platform in selling field.
-To be consider as an active user, they should have at least one listed, sold, bought, liked or wishes product.
+To be consider as an active user, they should have at least one sold product.

 Customers who follow common pattern of behaviour are segregate into 4 segments.
-Moreover, 10 customers have stand out features, so they are treat apart.

 The overview of the segments is represented as the [Tableau dashboard](https://public.tableau.com/profile/elenmv#!/vizhome/MarketSegmentationforC2CFashionStore/Segmentation).